Want to learn more? Get crypto tax help from our crypto tax guide.

 For guidance on how to import staking transactions with our template or manual entry, read here: How to Import Staking with Our Template Format.

-Crypto mining and staking tax is income tax
+Crypto mining and staking is taxed as income

-If you mined bitcoin or other cryptocurrencies or received rewards from crypto staking, then you are likely liable for income tax.
+If you mined bitcoin or other cryptocurrencies or received rewards from crypto staking, then you are liable for income tax on what you earned.

 In the United States, per IRS guidance, crypto mining is to be treated as ordinary income using the total fair market value of the currency at the date of receipt.
 This means that mining proceeds are reported as income, not capital gains.